ntop/ntopng/doc/README.md

 nprobe --zmq "tcp://*:5556" -i ethX -n none -b 2

-You can instruct ntopng to merge onto the same interface multiple endpoints by seperating them with a comma.
+You can instruct ntopng to merge onto the same interface multiple endpoints by separating them with a comma.
 Example:

 ntopng -i tcp://127.0.0.1:5556,tcp://192.168.0.1:5556